danesm/RippleLedgerDemo/README.md

 Test was done on poll interval range from 0.1 mill sec to 1 sec interval with 20 sec of time span.
 And it gave clear understanding that it takes more than a second to validate the XRP ledger as we can see duplicate records coming as we reduce the poll interval. i.e. Duplicate seq number increases more with reduction of poll interval so 1 sec poll interval was used to have a easy to read graph with interval in seconds.

  Pls see attached example pdf file based on 1 sec poll interval for 20 sec span.
+ However the provided script are dynamic enough to test with any interval and span parameter at run time.

  # What does the result tell?